bytedance/music_source_separation/README.md

     --output_path="outputs_directory"
 ```

 The currently supported source types include "vocals" and "accompaniment".
+Users could also plug this MSS system into their own programmes.
+See [example.py](./example.py) for examples.

 The separation models are trained ONLY on the [Musdb18 dataset](https://sigsep.github.io/datasets/musdb.html) (100 songs).
 Trained checkpoints can be downloaded at: [https://zenodo.org/record/5799080](https://zenodo.org/record/5799080).